jimriddle1/tea-subscription/README.md

 # Overview

-- Take Home challenge in which the develoepr was asked to expose three endpoints of a sample tea subscription service
+- Take Home challenge in which the task was to expose three endpoints of a sample tea subscription service
 - Explores a many to many relationship, where Customers have many Teas through Subscriptions, and vice versa

 ---